-ATtiny2313 Rev A
+ATtiny2313 Rev B

-- Wrong values read after Erase Only operation - Parallel Programming does not work
+- · Wrong values read after Erase Only operation - Parallel Programming does not work - Watchdog Timer Interrupt disabled - · EEPROM can not be written below 1.9 volts

 1. Wrong values read after Erase Only operation

 At supply voltages below 2.7 V, an EEPROM location that is erased by the Erase Only operation may read as programmed (0x00).